Shoei RF-1000 Helmet

 Same thing with Shoei, nowhere do they mention that this

 helmet needs a good anti fog system that has to be purchased

 but they didn't answer me.
 Very disappointed.
 My other helmet

 is an RSX Shark which has much better visor by a long shot."

 Editor's Reply: It's difficult to evaluate

-face shield fogging, because if the helmet is reviewed in the summer, there's no way to
+face shield fogging, because if the helmet is reviewed in the

-because I rarely have a problem
+Also, I must have cool breath, because I rarely have a problem

 Nevertheless, I pretty much figure that no visor will prevent

-to claim that the face shield has an
+to claim that the face shield has an anti-fog coating, probably

-Some of the new HJC and Shoei helmets come with a Pinlock insert.
+new HJC and Shoei helmets come with a Pinlock insert.